-Guadalupe Park Trail is a 1.8 mile moderately trafficked out and back trail located near Canyon Lake, TX that features a lake and is rated as moderate.
-The trail is primarily used for hiking and walking and is accessible from October until December.
+Guadalupe Park Trail is a 1.8 mile moderately trafficked out and back trail located near Canyon Lake, Texas that features a lake and is rated as moderate.
+The trail is primarily used for hiking and walking and is best used from October until December.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash